Wrexham.com (est. 2011) is a site about Wrexham and the surrounding area. This covers our own sourced news, community views, features and highlights.

 We have had our content syndicated worldwide, with articles and pictures used in as diverse publications from Haaretz to the Daily Mail.
-What is pleasing is we often see Wrexham.com stuff appear in print & online days and even months after we cover it – sometimes credited!
+What is pleasing is we often see Wrexham.com stuff appear in print & online days and even months after we cover it – sometimes even credited!
 We have had our stories end up as frontpage news for local papers such as the Leader & Daily Post, and some straight cut and pasting on the BBC and images used by ITV.
 Our video content has appeared in documentaries in France, and further afield!

 October 14th 2013 saw us serving our 5,000,000th page since we began, with both previous quarters serving over a million page views each.